 They are also able to offer guidance to people affected by cancer on:

-You can discuss any of these matters by calling the Welfare Benefits Service on 01896 661394 Monday to Thursday 8.45am - 5pm and Friday 8.45am - 3.45pm or by using the online contact form.
+You can discuss any of these matters by calling the Financial Inclusion Team on 0300 100 1800 Monday to Thursday 8.45am-5pm and Friday 8.45am-3.45pm or by using the online contact form.

 Will I be able to get a blue badge?